Conical limit points and the Cannon-Thurston map: Descriptions of

 \section{Descriptions of $L_i$}

 There are several situations where the Cannon-Thurston map $i:\partial G\to Z$ is known to exist and where a more detailed description of the lamination $L_i$ is known.
 Theorem~\ref{thm:A} and Theorem~\ref{thm:B} may be useful in these contexts.
+The proof of Theorem~6.6 in \cite{DKT} uses Theorem~\ref{thm:B} as a key ingredient in this way.